What GLP-1 Clinical Trials Actually Showed

 | REDEFINE 1 (ITT) | CagriSema | 91.9% | ~80% | ~65% | ~50% | 34.7% |

-Across the STEP program, 10–17% of semaglutide-treated participants lost less than 5% body weight — effectively non-responders.
-At the other end, 32–40% achieved ≥20% loss.
-The presence of type 2 diabetes consistently attenuated response: STEP 2 (T2D) showed roughly 40% less weight loss than STEP 1 (no T2D).
-This matters for employers because the commercially insured population includes a substantial proportion of individuals with T2D or prediabetes.
+Trial means obscure individual response distribution.
+Across the STEP program, 10–17% of semaglutide-treated participants lost less than 5% body weight; 32–40% achieved ≥20%.
+Presence of T2D consistently attenuated response: STEP 2 (T2D) showed roughly 35% less weight loss than STEP 1 (no T2D); SURMOUNT-2 vs. SURMOUNT-1 showed a similar pattern.

 Cardiovascular evidence

-The SELECT trial (N=17,604; mean follow-up 39.8 months) is the single most important study for employers evaluating GLP-1 coverage for the cost-offset argument.
-Semaglutide 2.4 mg reduced 3-point MACE by 20% in adults with established cardiovascular disease and overweight/obesity but without diabetes.
+SELECT (N=17,604; mean follow-up 39.8 months) is the pivotal cardiovascular outcomes trial for a GLP-1 in a population without diabetes.
+Semaglutide 2.4 mg reduced 3-point MACE — the standard cardiovascular composite endpoint of cardiovascular death, nonfatal myocardial infarction, and nonfatal stroke — by 20% in adults with established cardiovascular disease and overweight/obesity.

 |---|---|---|---|---|